Oracle Java Licensing and Audit FAQ Guide

 Specifically:

-- End of Free Period: After Sept 2024, Oracle JDK 17 updates are no longer published for free.
+- End of Free Period: After September 2024, Oracle JDK 17 updates will no longer be published for free.
 Oracle’s Java SE Licensing FAQ confirms that releases of Java 17 after that date are only available to customers (with support contracts) or under the OTN license for limited use.
 In other words, post-17.0.12 versions require a subscription if you need them.

-- Using Existing 17 Version: If you already have the last free release of JDK 17 (say 17.0.8 or whatever was out by Sept 2024), you can continue to use that binary indefinitely under the NFTC terms.
+- Using the Existing 17 Version: If you already have the latest free release of JDK 17 (e.g., 17.0.8 or the version released by September 2024), you can continue to use that binary indefinitely under the NFTC terms.
 The license doesn’t retroactively vanish.
-However, you won’t get any more updates without paying.
+However, you won’t receive any further updates without payment.

 - Recommendation: Oracle suggests that users move to the next LTS (Java 21, in this case) by the time the free period ends, which will then be under NFTC.
 This “leapfrog” approach is Oracle’s suggested path to remaining free, but it involves upgrading Java in your environment at least every few years.